MrWatson0531/se_project_express/README.md

 # WTWR (What to Wear?): Back End
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This project is focused on back-end functionality when creating a server for my WTWR application.

+technologies used in this portion of the propject are Express, MongoDB, CORS, and implementing validation and user authorization.

 ## Running the Project
 `npm run start` — to launch the server